dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 so does human vision.
 I discuss these ideas a bit more in [Epistemology, Cognition and Category Theory: A Model for the Mind](http://te.xel.io/posts/2015-08-23-epistemology-cognition-and-category-theory-part-two.html).

 # 一期一会

+いちごいちえ

+Ichi Go, Ichi É

 ### A Once in a Lifetime Experience

-一期一会 - いちごいちえ - Ichi Go, Ichi É

 This concept from Japan and Zen Buddhism refers to the nature of such stellar once-in-a-lifetime or once-in-an-age events.
 But, there's a